KodoPengin/PenginUI-Steam-Skin/README.md

 - Some library changes ( e.g. stopped animations, removed broadcasting), removed backgrounds and some graphics
 - Added additional Menu items to the header
 - Complete profile overhaul with transparency and fixed background
-- Additional Script to delete Unity Spyware from Steam game folders
+- Additional Batch Script to delete Spyware and Crashlytics from Steam game folders

+The Script can be downloaded as Standalone version: <a href="https://www.gameindustry.eu/downloads/#DelU3A">DelU3A Batch Script</a>

 # Installation & readme
 - Copy the whole content into your Steam folder